- How to Calculate Income Tax on Salary with Example FY 2023-24

 But if you cannot furnish the required details in Form 12BB, then the last resort is claiming it while filing the ITR.
 Follow these basic steps to claim HRA exemption when filing ITR:

-(Do note, you can download Rent Receipt via Tax2win that too Free.)
+(Do note that you can download Rent Receipt via Tax2win, which too Free.)

 A Note of Caution: On providing fake rent receipts in the name of parents, spouse or other close relatives, you may fall into trouble.
 The Income Tax Department shall disallow fake HRA exemptions.
-So, be aware and claim only the correct amount only.
+So, be aware and claim only the correct amount.

 At Tax2win, claiming HRA exemption is easy, quick, and fast.
 Tax2win AI integrated portal selects the related ITR form automatically, and makes the process smooth for you.